Jsparrow/dashboard/docs/README.md

 ### NEW: jSparrow Pay-Per-Use License Model

 After talking to our customers we are announcing the possibility that customers can use jSparrow as they would like to: clear costs and unrestricted use.
-Your can chose between a 50 or 100 Euro pre paid [voucher](https://jsparrow.io/pricing), and you will get a package of 675 or 1.350 credits for automatical code fixes.
+You can choose between a 50 or 100 Euro pre-paid [voucher](https://jsparrow.io/pricing), and you will get a package of 675 or 1.350 credits for automatical code fixes.
 ::: tip How is a credit calculated?
 For each usage we charge the credits quoted as remediation cost for the selected rule.
 :::